karllhughes/learn/_posts/2020-12-20-customer-chat-tools.md

 <!-- signup -->

 ## Customer Chat Tools for Startups

 To help you get started, I compiled this comprehensive list of customer chat tools that are a good fit for early to mid-stage startups.
 Each of these tools gives you a workable low-cost plan and most of them will scale up to meet your needs as you grow.

 **[Intercom](https://www.intercom.com/)** ($49) - Intercom is probably the most well-known player in this space.
 Their offerings now border on complete customer and sales solutions, but you can just use them for chat as well.

+**[S﻿endbird](https://sendbird.com)** ($0) - If you want to build real-time chat for a custom application, Sendbird is the way to go.
+They also have a fantastic blog that goes through building real applications (like [this financial chat app tutorial](https://st.sendbird.com/developer/tutorials/how-to-build-chat-for-a-fintech-app)), so you won't get lost implementing it.

 **[Altocloud](https://www.altocloud.com/)** ($49) - In addition to chat, Altocloud gives you customer journeys, predictive analytics and more.